Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Usage: ":anticrash"
 > Example: :anticrash

-## :aimbotmonitor
+## aimbotmonitor
 ### At A Glance
-The `:aimbotmonitor` command toggles a detection module that analyzes player rotation patterns to identify external aim-assist and smoothing software.
+The `aimbotmonitor` command toggles a detection module that analyzes player rotation patterns to identify external aim-assist and smoothing software.

 ?> Required Clearance Level To Execute: `4`